aji-tama/ChiWrap/README.md

 # ChiWrap
-justify Chinese paragraphs to n fullwidth charaters each line, especially designed for weather report from Hong Kong Observatory.
+justify Chinese paragraph to n fullwidth charaters each line, especially designed for weather report from Hong Kong Observatory.

 ```